LeviParadis/RoboSport370/README.md

 The Latest Version
 --------------------------
 Details of the latest version can be found in the implementation document.
-The project is currently in an early beta stage.
+The project is currently in an alpha stage of development.

 Documentation
 -------------------------